Electric shock kills 1, injures 4 in fountain at Florida shopping center

 TAMPA, Fla.
-(WFLA) — One person died and four others were hurt after officials said they were electrocuted in a fountain at a Florida shopping center Sunday.
+(WFLA) — One person died and four others were hurt after they were electrocuted in a fountain at a Florida shopping center Sunday, officials said.

 Palm Beach County Fire Rescue and the Jupiter Police Department were called to the Harbourside Place shopping center around 3:30 p.m. after a child was in distress in the fountains.